survivejs/react-book/manuscript/03_webpack_and_react.md

 We can work around this problem using hot loading.
 This is enabled by [react-hot-loader](https://gaearon.github.io/react-hot-loader/).
 It will swap React components one by one as they change without forcing a full refresh.
 There will be times when that will be necessary but it will help a lot.
 Once you get used to hot loading, it is hard to live without.

-To enable hot loading for React, you should first install the package using `npm i react-hot-loader --save-dev`.
+To enable hot loading for React, you should first install the package using

+> npm i react-hot-loader --save-dev

 We also need to make our configuration aware of it so it can inject hooks webpack requires for the system to work.

 **webpack.config.js**